 Adding a ham steak to a summer barbecue or winter "cook-in" is a tasty way to add variety to your meals.
 Grilling ham is quick and easy, but you can dry out a beautiful piece of meat if you do it incorrectly.
-Prepping your meat and grill are keys to making sure your ham stays moist and delicious.
+Prepping your meat and grill are key to making sure your ham stays moist and delicious.
 Reducing the fat and adding a marinade let you serve a healthier, tastier entree.

 Remove the steak from the heat and place on a rack to rest for several minutes.
-Letting most meats rest allows juices that have bubbled to the exterior of the meat absorb back into it.
-Add more marinade or glaze to taste, then serve.
+Letting most meats rest allows juices that have bubbled to the exterior of the meat to be absorbed back into it.
+Add more marinade or glaze to taste; then serve.